Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 FAQs

-1. What is demographic method of data collection?
+1. What is the demographic method of data collection?

 Demographic data collection involves gathering information about a population’s characteristics, such as age, gender, income, education, and ethnicity.
 This information is typically collected through surveys, questionnaires, and census data.